PaddlePaddle/book/03.image_classification/README.md

 ### Implementation of the trainer program
 We need to develop a main_program for the training process.
 Similarly, we need to configure a test_program for the test program.
-It's also necessary to define the `place` of the training and use the optimizer `optimizer_func` previously defined .
+It's also necessary to define the `place` of the training and use the optimizer `optimizer_program` previously defined .